justincbagley/GaussClust/README.md

 >2.
 Checking and preparing the data for GMM analyses, and
 >3.
 Calling different GMM analyses.

-There are several types of NMDS and GMM analyses available using GaussClust, including:
+NMDS and GMM analyses available using GaussClust include:
 - **NMDS:**
   * regular NMDS on a single value specified for the number of clusters in the data
   * NMDS model selection using BIC